begmuhommet/low-ops-docs/docs/how-to/onboard-new-application.md

 - The Status field has to change to `Stopped`.
 - The URL should give a `503 Service Temporarily Unavailable` error message.

-## *Start the application in Test/Acceptance/Production environments*
+## *Start the Application in Test/Acceptance/Production Environments*

 1. Go to the `Environment` tab
 2. Click on the `Test` (`Acceptance`, `Production`) environment